MahirBhatt2008/Mahir_BlueStampPortfolio/index.md

 # Optical Character Recognition
 This project is a software-based project, ran through a Raspberry Pi.
 The Raspberry Pi has a camera which takes picutres and can record live feed and broadcast it to our computers.
 Using the broadcasts from the Raspberry Pi camera, the Raspberry Pi runs a block of code that looks frame-by-frame for words in each frame.
 If words are found, the code prints a box around the letters it found and also spells out what it found.
 When building and coding the project, I faced countless challenges.
 My biggest challenge, however, was trying to code a feed that both broadcasted a smooth live feed to my computer using the Pi Camera, but also detected the letters and words it found in relatively real time speed.
-When trying to fix this issue, I had two code files; The first one had a very smooth live feed, but was not able to detect letters anc characters in real time.
+When trying to fix this issue, I had two code files; the first one had a very smooth live feed, but was not able to detect letters and characters in real time.
 My second code file was able to instantly detect text and words, but the video feed was very glitch and was unlike the first code file.
 This fix seems to be easy: combine the two files to create both a smooth feed and a real time text detection.
-However, I faced many problems, and had to have lots of help trying to combine the code segmenets as certain bits of the two do not align with each other.
+However, I faced many problems, and had to have lots of help trying to combine the code segmenets as certain bits of the two did not align with one another.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|